renato-almeida/hello-android-snap-ci/README.md

 ##TODO
 - Create a script to use on Setup stage
-- Add script to download selected build tools, platform and emulator
+- Add script to download selected build tools, platform and emulator versions, by getting them from the `build.gradle` file